 The pruning saw is one of the essential hand tools, extensively used in tea, coffee and rubber plantation for trimming those twigs and branches which are inconvenient to cut with shears, secateurs or pruning knives.
 It is also used in orchards and sometimes in vegetable gardens.
 Nowadays, double action pruning saws are available which combine forward and reverse cutting action.
 The double action pruning saw with special tooth form results in more efficient cutting, lesser force with higher volume removal of saw dust in each stroke.

-This standard covering the requirements of pruning saw was first published 1965 and it was revised in 1982 to include certain essential dimensions.
+This standard was first published 1965 and it was revised in 1982 to include certain essential dimensions.
 Subsequently, the standard was again revised in 1991 to incorporate the requirements of pruning saw used for pruning of branches of a tree.
-The current revision of this standard incorporates the following modifications:
+The revision of this standard incorporates the following modifications:

 The double action pruning saw has replaced the light and heavy duty pruning saw which were covered in earlier version of this standard as per the usage and latest manufacturing practices.
-The title of the standard has been modified accordingly.
+The title of the standard has been modified accordingly;

-Double action pruning saw has been classified into two types based on teeth.
+Double action pruning saw has been classified into two types based on teeth;

-Raw material requirements for saw blade and handle have been updated as per latest manufacturing practices.
+Raw material requirements for saw blade and handle have been updated as per latest manufacturing practices; and